 Remove the curve from the connector tip and bend it 180 degrees until it is in contact with the side of the connector.
 Re-curve the connector tip to accept the wire as photographed below.

 Turn the existing fuse box upside down and identify the number one fuse.
-Cut the wire close to the fuse box connection.
+Cut the wire close to the fuse box connection. (at this point there is no turning back.
+Don't be scared you can do this).

 Solder the connection.
 Good soldering practices must be followed.
 The connections must be cleaned and liberal use of flux is encouraged.
 The objective is to solder the connection onto the side of the spade connector as seen in the photograph below.

 The old fuse box has an internal jumper for the power feed between fuses five and six.
-Duplicated this jumper on the new fuse box using a short length of wire.
+Duplicated this jumper on the new fuse box using a short length of wire. (yellow arrow).

 Take some time to determine how the new fuse boxes will be numbered.
 As noted in the fabrication of this fuse panel, I wanted additional fuses so the new fuse boxes carry 8 fuses each.
 In order to keep the load on the fuses boxes fairly even, I split the wiring so that the first fuse box handled circuits 1 to 6.
 The second box would handle 1 to 12.
 This kept the same numbering methodology as the original, so that the fuse box cover chart would continue to be accurate.